-The two lovers at the end of this film are seen flying through the sky inside a horse drawn chariot on their way to Olympus in a similar fashion.
+At the end of this film, the two lovers are seen flying through the sky inside a horse-drawn chariot on their way to Olympus in a similar fashion.

 Understanding the Philosophy behind the movie Grease

 Now let’s discuss the opening theme song in more detail.
-The Thunderbird badge in the theme song near the beginning of the movie was placed in a very strategic position.
+The Thunderbird badge in the theme song near the beginning of the movie was positioned very strategically.
 Another thing you’ll notice is that it quickly grows in size after being zoomed on.

 In the above scene, the three T-Birds (Acolytes) are about to turn around.